 - Once the data has been reviewed and determined to comply with the applicable criteria, IAS matches an assessment team, comprising quality system, technical, and subject matter experts, to the requested scope of accreditation.
 The team conducts an on-site assessment and develops an assessment report.

 - After satisfying IAS accreditation requirements and demonstrating technical competence, the customer receives an accreditation certificate.

 - All IAS accreditation certificates, which provide details on the accreditation status and scope of accreditation, are available to interested parties here.

 IAS Vision, Mission and Quality Policy

-To protect lives and property through accreditation of competent organization providing services, products, and oversight worldwide.
+To protect lives and property through accreditation of competent organizations providing services, products, and oversight worldwide.

 IAS Conflict of Interest Policy

 Please contact IAS at 866-427-4422 ext.
 3309 or at email@example.com for a copy of the Rules of Procedure for Appeals Concerning International Accreditation Service, Inc. Actions.

 View a PowerPoint presentation about IAS accreditation programs.

 For more information, please contact us via email or telephone.